ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 To discover the Organizational Domain for a domain, perform the DNS Tree Walk described in (#dns-tree-walk) as needed for any of the domains in question.

-Select the Organizational Domain from the domains for which valid DMARC records were retrieved from the longest to the shortest:
+For each Tree Walk that retrieved valid DMARC records, select the Organizational Domain from the domains for which valid DMARC records were retrieved from the longest to the shortest:

 1. If a valid DMARC record contains the psd= tag set to 'n' (psd=n), this is the